 (DE + SE)16 Stage

-Yellow and Green line are overlapping due to the simple fact, that SF loss and Final loss routes are same length now.
+Orange and Green lines are overlapping due to the simple fact, that SF loss and Final loss routes are same length now.

 Top 16 Qualifier